Table of Contents

 These are some of the valuable tips you can follow when doing keyword research.
 However, before you begin, make sure you have a foolproof plan in place.

-Key takeaways on how to do content marketing with keyword research
+Key takeaways on how to use keyword research for content marketing:

 - Give your audience what they are looking for.
 Understand user intent.

-- Begin with keywords that most people are searching online.
+- Begin with keywords that most people are searching online for you blog keyword research.

 - Move on to highly targeted keywords with fewer (but significant) search volumes with high conversion rates.